 WHERE’S THE EVIDENCE?

-It has been about four years since I wrote the previous paragraphs, and it is fair to ask if any evidence has appeared since then to support the theory of age reversal.
+It has been about five years since I wrote the previous paragraphs, and it is fair to ask if any evidence has appeared since then to support the theory of age reversal.
 The answer is that there is a great deal of evidence, but most of it could be dismissed as perhaps caused by something other than Cycloastragenol.
 Reports of improved energy, stamina, better sleep, mental clarity, and a sense of well-being are almost universal, even a reduction in wrinkles or darkening of the hair.
 However, that doesn’t prove much, because these same benefits often are reported by people taking herbal products or broad-spectrum nutritional supplements.
 The problem is that it is difficult to measure aging using a scale that is subjective.
 “I feel younger” or “You look younger” is not a useful measurement for this purpose.
 People often tell me that I look fifteen or twenty years younger than my chronological age – and I am delighted to hear that – but this means very little inasmuch as there always are people like that, and they have never heard of Cycloastaogenol.
 It is for that reason I decided to refrain from passing along testimonials unless there is some way to quantify the results with verifiable measurements of some kind.
 They will be published below as I become aware of them.
 If you know of cases that fit this requirement, please let me know so I can share them with others.

 SPINAL REGENERATION REVERSED